mobiledgex/edge-cloud-sampleapps/android/MobiledgeXSDKDemo/README.md

 Tap on any of the cloudlets, and a panel with the cloudlet's name will appear.
 On that panel, you can "click for details" to see cloudlet information like latitude, longitude, and distance from your location.

 #### Cloudlet Details
 In addition to showing the details of the cloudlet, this page allows the initiation of a latency test or a download speed test.
-The settings of this page, allow control of conditions, such as the number of packets for the latency test, or the size of the download.
+The settings of this page allow control of certain conditions, such as the number of packets for the latency test, or the size of the download.
 Click the "Gear" icon to access these settings.

-YYou can also choose this cloudlet to be used as the **Edge** server for Face Detection and Face Recognition.
+You can also choose this cloudlet to be used as the **Edge** server for Face Detection and Face Recognition.
 Tap the 3-dot menu and select "Use as Face Recognition Edge Host".
 The **Cloud** server can be configured in the same way.

 ### SDK Calls
 #### Register Client
-SDK Calls summon the [RegisterClientAPI](http://swagger.mobiledgex.net/client/#operation/RegisterClient "RegisterClient") with information that identifies this app's backend software.
+This will call the [RegisterClientAPI](http://swagger.mobiledgex.net/client/#operation/RegisterClient "RegisterClient") with information that identifies this app's backend software.
 The session cookie is shown to verify that the call was successful.

 #### Get App Instances
-Get App will call [GetAppInstListAPI](http://swagger.mobiledgex.net/client/#operation/GetAppInstList "GetAppInstList") to find everywhere our backend is running, and will draw a cloudlet icon for every location found.
+This will call the [GetAppInstListAPI](http://swagger.mobiledgex.net/client/#operation/GetAppInstList "GetAppInstList") to find everywhere our backend is running, and will draw a cloudlet icon for every location found.

 #### Verify Location
-Verify Location will call [VerifyLocationAPI](http://swagger.mobiledgex.net/client/#operation/VerifyLocation "VerifyLocation") with our current GPS coordinates to verify that the mobile device is where it claims to be.
+This will call the [VerifyLocationAPI](http://swagger.mobiledgex.net/client/#operation/VerifyLocation "VerifyLocation") with our current GPS coordinates to verify that the mobile device is where it claims to be.
 If successful, the mobile phone icon is green showing the accuracy information briefly.
 If location verification fails, the icon will be red, displaying the result code temporarily.
 Tapping the icon will show the result code of the call.

 #### Find Closest Cloudlet
-Find Closest Cloudlet will call [FindCloudletAPI](http://swagger.mobiledgex.net/client/#operation/FindCloudlet "FindCloudlet") with our current GPS coordinates to determine which cloudlet running our backend is the closest.
+This will call the [FindCloudletAPI](http://swagger.mobiledgex.net/client/#operation/FindCloudlet "FindCloudlet") with our current GPS coordinates to determine which cloudlet running our backend is the closest.
 That cloudlet icon will turn green, and a line will be drawn between it and our location.

 #### Perform All
 Select the red button in the lower right to perform all of these API calls in succession.